 Care Dependency Grant for child support in South Africa

 If your child is disabled or in need of special care full-time, you may be entitled to a care dependency grant until the child turns 18.

 To qualify, you must have a permanent residency visa, be the parent or primary caregiver appointed by the court and not earn more than R192,000 a year for singles or a combined income of R384,000 for married couples.

 Before a care dependency grant is approved, your child must undergo a medical assessment with a state-appointed officer to determine whether the child qualifies for disability benefits.
-If your application is approved, you will receive R1600 a month.
+After approval, you receive R1600 a month.

 To apply for a care dependency grant, visit you nearest SASSA and take the documents listed above as appropriate.
 In addition, you must have medical reports confirming your child’s disability.